-Note from Carolyn: “I’m taking the weekend off as we celebrate with family and friends the wedding of my favourite daughter, Larissa.
+Note from Carolyn: “I’m taking the weekend off as we celebrate with family and friends the wedding of my favourite daughter, Larissa to her longtime beau Randy.
 So meanwhile, I’ve obtained permission to republish this guest post by Casey Quinlan for you.
 Enjoy!”

 It’s not easy hearing your name and [insert dread diagnosis here].
 I know this only too well after having to find the funny in my own journey through cancer.
 Cancer is, however, most often a diagnosis that you fight to a defined end.
 What’s it like to find the funny in a chronic condition?